Pages Tagged With: "native plants"

 Living shorelines can protect and enhance the beauty of shoreline properties.
 The DNREC Division of Watershed Stewardship provides cost share assistance for installing living shorelines and stabilization projects.
 Living shorelines use natural materials like native plants, oyster shells and biodegradable coconut-fiber logs as a barrier to defend against

 DNREC and the Delaware Center for the Inland Bays host an annual Water Family Fest and Native Plant Sale at the James Farm Ecological Preserve, in Ocean View.
-The event highlights the work of each organization to improve Delaware’s wetlands, water, and recreational shorelines.
-The 2023 Water Family Fest and Native Plant Sale,
+The event highlights the work of each organization to improve Delaware’s wetlands, water and recreational shorelines.
+Learn

 A living shoreline is a method of shoreline stabilization and protection for wetlands that is built using natural materials and native plants.
 They are a habitat friendly alternative to rip rap, bulkhead or stone revetments.